 The Office of Research is committed to assisting you to the fullest extent possible under the current circumstances during this difficult time to ensure continuation of your research, creative, and scholarly activities.
 Our staff is mostly teleworking, but can be reached by email or by phone at their campus number.
 Please contact us at email@example.com or 262-7459 with specific questions.
 Please continue to follow the general guidelines for campus operations.

-The information below provides research-related guidance as of 8/27/2020.
+The information below provides research-related guidance.
 We will continue to update this page as needed.

 General information on continuity of research, creative, and scholarly activities: